slin63/chord-failure-detector/readme.md

 ```
 2. Updates its finger table.

-Although nodes only heartbeat to nodes in their finger tables and their immediate successors / predecessor, all nodes within a group become up to date with membership information fairly quickly due to the gossipy nature of this heartbeating protocol.
+Although nodes only heartbeat to nodes in their finger tables, two successors, and a single predecessor, all nodes within a group become up to date with membership information fairly quickly due to the gossipy nature of this heartbeating protocol.
 Some issues exist, however.

 For example, in a poorly balanced ring “cold spots” can appear where some nodes can take so long to have their heartbeats propagated that other nodes begin to suspect that they have failed.
 The mechanism by which these suspicions are created is described in the next section.

 ### Failure detection & Suspicion Mechanism

 Chord-ish checks for failures immediately prior to dispatching heartbeats.
 This assures that information sent in a heartbeat is as accurate as can be allowed.
-Its failure detection mechanism, called `CollectGarbage` requires another piece of state, the *suspicion map*, which is defined as follows:
+Its failure detection mechanism, called `CollectGarbage`, requires another piece of state, the *suspicion map*.
+The suspicion map is defined below.

 ```go
 // [PID:Unix timestamp at time of suspicion detection]